 -Where can I read a copy of the official adopted ordinance amendments?

 The adopted zoning ordinance is available at this link.
 The adopted regulatory ordinance is available at this link.
-Minutes from the April 27, 2020 City Council meeting can be found at this link.
-The retailer application recommendation can be found at this link.
+Minutes from the June 14, 2021 City Council meeting can be found at this link.
+The retailer application will be available by July 16, 2021.

 -When does the ordinance take effect?